streamingfast/kvdb/README.md

 * TiKV:   `tikv://pd0,pd1,pd2:2379?prefix=namespace_prefix`
 * Google Cloud BigTable: `bigkv://project.instance/namespace-prefix?createTables=true`

+**Beware** that the TiKV backend does not support 0-length values.
+Design your client code accordingly (like we did in FluxDB).

 ## Contributing

 **Issues and PR in this repo related strictly to the kvdb library.**